SIG Volunteer Leadership Handbook

 Progress Report Form

-Each SIG is responsible for submitting an annual report that documents that the SIG's activities meet the minima/maxima requirements for operation of a SIG, the BSIGC Annual Report benchmarks, and the SIG Master Calendar requirments.
+Each SIG is responsible for submitting an annual report that documents that the SIG's activities meet the minima/maxima requirements for operation of a SIG, the BSIGC Annual Report benchmarks, and the SIG Master Calendar requirements.
 This report must include evidence—specifically including activity updates—that the SIG has served as a resource, where appropriate, to fulfill the objectives specified in the Work Plan, consistent with the Association's Strategic Plan.
 The SIG Coordinator, in consultation with the Coordinating Committee (CC), is responsible for submitting a complete report of the SIG's activities for the prior year to the group's ex officio.
 All submissions are due by December 31.
 If the previous year's review yielded recommendations for change, evidence of how the change has been incorporated must be included in the report.
 The annual report can be submitted using the Work Plan/Progress Report form.
 The Coordinator and CC can indicate the status of each Work Plan initiative (i.e., NS, InProg, Comp) and add any comments needed to provide additional information related to the initiative.
-The BSIGC Review Committee will use the Work Plan/Progress Report form to determine if the SIG has met the benchmarks for operation of a SIG by entering the appropriate code (i.e., 1.
+The BSIGC Chair and ex officio or BSIGC subcommittee will use the Work Plan/Progress Report form to determine if the SIG has met the benchmarks for operation of a SIG by entering the appropriate code (i.e., 1.
 Does not meet benchmark; 2.
 Meets benchmark; 3.
 Exceeds benchmark.
-(See Sample Work Plan/Progress Report.)
+(See Appendix G: Sample Work Plan/Progress Report.)